 Many women undergo treatment for these symptoms, including Hormone Replacement Therapy (HRT).

-- Hormone Health Network - What are hormones, and what do they do?
+- Hormone Health Network - Your health and hormones

 - Health Guidance - List of human hormones and their importance